-GMS’s guided giving program helps close the gap between tuition and the actual cost of educating each student.
-All families are asked to make an annual tax-deductible contribution to our Parent-Giving Program.
+GMS' Annual Fund helps close the gap between tuition and the actual cost of educating each student.
+All families are asked to make an annual tax-deductible contribution to the Annual Fund.

 The Girls’ Middle School has a dress code that allows girls to make choices about their clothes within well-defined guidelines.
 The intent of the dress code is to discourage competitive dressing and to create a sense of community and pride.